Overview

 VWA offers services on a fee basis, which may include fixed fees, flat fees, as well as tiered fees based

 upon assets under management and/or advisement.
-Additionally, certain of the Firm’s Supervised
+Advisors have the discretion to lower a Client’s

 Financial Planning and Consulting Fees